NematiLab/bmijc/README.md

 # BMI JC

-This is the website for the Biomedical Informatics Journal Club at Emory University.
+This is the website for the Biomedical Informatics Journal Club at UC San Diego.